elvgarrui/blog/_posts/2020-06-10-debugging-the-network-system-role.md

 ---
 layout: post
 title: "Debugging the Network System Role"
-categories: debug, gsoc
+tags: gsoc linux-system-roles floss
 author:
 - Elvira G.
 meta: "GSOC"
 ---

-On this post I want to show the current process of debugging for the network role and the reasons to add Pytest as tool for the integration tests, which is my task during the summer!
+On this post I want to show the current process of debugging for the network system role and the reasons to add Pytest as tool for the integration tests, which is my task during the summer!

 ## Intro to the Network Role